Turkey, Saudi Arabia decry Taliban university ban for women

 Speaking at a joint news conference with his Yemeni counterpart, Cavusoglu called on the Taliban to reverse their decision.

-Saudi Arabia, which until 2019 enforced sweeping restrictions on women’s travel, employment and other crucial aspects of their daily life including driving, also urged the Taliban to change course.
+Saudi Arabia, which until 2019 enforced sweeping restrictions on women’s travel, employment and other crucial aspects of their daily lives, including driving, also urged the Taliban to change course.

 The Saudi foreign ministry expressed “astonishment and regret” at Afghan women being denied a university education.
 In a statement late Wednesday, the ministry said the decision was “astonishing in all Islamic countries.”